The Big Event

-The Big Event was a professional wrestling special event produced by the World Wrestling Federation (WWF) on August 28, 1986, at Exhibition Stadium in Toronto, Ontario, Canada.
-It drew a crowd of over 74,000 fans, which was an outdoor attendance record at the time.
 A VHS tape of the event was released later by Coliseum Home Video, with commentary by Gorilla Monsoon, Johnny Valiant, and Ernie Ladd.
 This 115 Minute tape featured edits to a number of the matches.
 In 2014, WWE Network made the same version of the event available on demand in the pay-per-view (PPV) section (although the event was not originally broadcast via pay-per-view).

+On February 22, 2025, the show was added to the WWE Vault on YouTube.